uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Eight ♦/Pentacles
   + upright: apprenticeship, high standards, mastery, skill development.
   + reversed: lack of passion or motivation, uninspired, perfectionism, misdirection.
++ The Wanderer's Oracle: Heaven ‖ Mountain
+  + situation: The Wanderer has naught but clear sky and mountain peak ahead--a difficult, final ascent awaits.
+  + admonition: It's up to you now.
+What others have encountered here is valuable but worth only so much.
+    You must incorporate their experience and call on your own training and discipline to achieve this goal.
 + Bible: 1 Kings 19:19-21 - Elijah calls Elisha as his disciple
 + Additional Concepts:
   + In the Hall of the Mountain King